OOub/hummus/README.md

 # Quick Start Guide

 Adonis is a spiking neural network simulator coded using C++.
 There are currently two versions:
-1. **Adonis_t** : a clock-based version of the simulator which includes current dynamics
+**1. Adonis_t** : a clock-based version of the simulator which includes current dynamics
-2. **Adonis_e** : an event-based version of the simulator without current dynamics
+**2. Adonis_e** : an event-based version of the simulator without current dynamics

 ## Dependencies